If you have the will to make a difference, you will make a difference

 Imagine being hungry for a few days.
 Even the mere thought can make your stomach churn!
 Now think about these people – ragpickers, beggars, trying to continue living in a world where they can’t even afford a basic necessity like food!

 If you had the chance to make things right for them, would you let it slip?
 If you could buy a few minutes of happiness for someone, would you?
-If you would, then you need to know about ‘Rise Against Hunger India’.
+If you would, then you need to know about ‘Rise Against Hunger India’.‘Rise Against Hunger India’ is doing an applaud worthy job by feeding the poor children and providing them the education.

 Let’s hear the story of Kareena – one of the girls whose life changed because of them: